Enalean/tuleap-documentation-en/languages/en/user-guide/testmanagement.rst

 - In first place, Actions: should hold a list of things to do.
 - Then Expected Results: what you are expected to get after having done the Actions.

-Both areas support HTML and Markdown formating as well as images (copy/paste, drag'n drop, ...).
+Both areas support HTML and Markdown formatting as well as images (copy/paste, drag'n drop, ...).

 .. figure:: ../images/screenshots/testmanagement/steps_edit.png
    :align: center